Achiwilms/Local-Password-Generator/README.md

 # Local Password Generator
 When it comes to ensuring the security of our online accounts, having a **strong password** is paramount.
-While **visiting an online website to  generate one** might seem like a convenient choice,  it can **pose potential risks to our security**.
-There's always the possibility that these websites may not be well-intentioned or be vulnerable to hacking attempts, putting our sensitive information at risk.
+While **visiting an online website to  generate one** seem like a convenient choice,  it can **pose potential risks to our security**.
+There's always a chance of these sites being malicious or vulnerable to hacking, jeopardizing our sensitive data.

 To safeguard our online presence effectively, it is wiser to **generate passwords locally**. **This program can assist you in accomplishing this objective**.
-Moreover, it offers a **user-friendly graphical interface**, allowing you to use it effortlessly without needing to enter commands repeatedly in the console.
+Moreover, it offers a **user-friendly graphical interface**, allowing you to use it effortlessly.
 Hope you like it :smiley:

 ## Environment